Career support for students

 Career tools

 Employers look at your CV to decide whether to short-list you for a job.
-They often have many applications to look through.
-It is therefore important that you catch the recruiter’s interest.
-When reading your CV, it should be obvious not only that you have the skills for the job, but also why you have applied for this job.
+They often have many applications to go through.
+Therefore, you must catch the recruiter’s interest immediately.
+When reading your CV, it should be obvious not only that you have the skills for the job, but also why you have applied for it.

 LinkedIn is an incredible tool for building a professional network and making yourself more visible to employers.
-More and more jobs are also advertised on LinkedIn.
-It is therefore important that you start using LinkedIn to start building your network early during your studies.
+Also, more and more jobs are advertised on LinkedIn.
+As such, using LinkedIn to start building your network early during your studies can be of great help.

-An internship can prove valuable to your career both through the actual work experience in a company but also for the opportunity of extending your professional network.
 For some study programmes at KI, an internship is a part of your education.
-But there are also other ways for you to do an internship.
+If not, there are other ways for you to do one.

 A traineeship abroad gives you the opportunity to convert your theoretical knowledge into practice while gaining experience in international working life.
 There are several ways for you to do an internship abroad.
 Below we list some of them.